 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-In this article, you will find a list of 36 non-material & zero-waste experience gift ideas, perfect for family and friends, for Christmas, birthdays, events/holidays!
+In this article, you will find a list of 41 non-material & non-physical gifts, perfect for family and friends, for Christmas, birthdays, events, or any other holidays!

 This list is ideal if you want to avoid giving materialistic gifts and THINGS that are often left out to collect dust.